MarcoWorms/poke/README.md

-# poke
+# Poke

-A pokemon idle game
+This game can be played at www.worms.io/poke

 ### Changelog:
 #### 0.0.2